+Each questionnaire was accompanied by a covering letter (request letter) and authorization letter from the Haryana School of Business, which stated the purpose of research, encouraged voluntary participation by employees, ensured the anonymity of their responses, and thanked the respondents for their cooperation.
 The universe comprised of male and female employees of banks and insurance companies in the National Capital Region.
 We used the universe/population method initially for the survey.
 For this purpose an exhaustive list of banks and insurance companies in India was prepared, with the help of newspapers, magazines and internet.
 For getting permission for survey we wrote letters to the head offices of banks and insurance companies.
 After not getting favourable response and keeping the time, distance and cost involved in mind, we decided the method of convenience sampling to approach the banks and insurance companies personally and seek permission.
 A sample was taken from the universe in a manner that would foster both the quality and representativeness of data to facilitating better analysis and interpretation.

 The commercial banking industry in India is characterized by the coexistence of three distinct ownership groups: public banks, private banks, and foreign banks (Kumbhakar and Sarkar, 2003).
 Hence, we decided to visit banks that would lie in each of these categories.
 Finally, we got permission from six banks and four insurance companies.
 Out of the six banks, two public banks i.e. State Bank of India (SBI) and Punjab National Bank (PNB), two private banks i.e. The Industrial Credit and Investment Corporation of India Limited (ICICI) and Housing Development Finance Corporation Bank Ltd (HDFC Bank Ltd), and two foreign banks i.e. Citi Bank and Standard Chartered Bank, became the part of the study.
 The Insurance Industry has a number of players too.
-We personally visited the insurance companies also and got permission from four insurance companies.
-Out of the four insurance companies two companies were from the public sector and two were from private sector.
+We personally visited the insurance companies two companies were from the public sector and two were from private sector.
 Public companies were Life Insurance Corporation (LIC) and Oriental Insurance Corporation (OIC).
 Private/multinational companies were TATA-AIG and AVIVA Life insurance.

-On the basis of the permission for survey we got from the head offices, the questionnaire was administered to 800 respondents of six banks (two governments and four private/ multinational) and four insurance companies (two governments and two private/multinational).
-Eighty questionnaires were decided to be distributed to each organization, which were further divided amongst the branches ofthat organization randomly depending on the number of employees present at that time of the survey (who were present at the date and time of the survey which was decided for a particular organization).
+On the basis of the permission for survey we got from the head offices, the questionnaire was administered to 800 respondents of six banks (two governments and four private/multinational) and four insurance companies (two government and two private/multinational).
+Eighty questionnaires were decided to be distributed to each organization, which were further divided amongst the branches of that organization randomly depending on the number of employees present at that time of the survey (who were present at the date and time of the survey which was decided for a particular organization).
 Thus, random sampling was used to administer the questionnaires to the respondents.
 As soon as we finished distributing 80 questionnaires to a particular organization and its various branches, we stopped the distribution and moved to the next organization.
 The questionnaires were distributed personally with the permission letter by visiting the institutions and their branches.

 This system of distributing questionnaires facilitated and enhanced the researcher's knowledge regarding the human resource management practices and employees' service behaviour antecedents through discussion and interview.
 On the same day, few filled up questionnaires were obtained back.
 For the rest of the questionnaires two more visits were paid to each branch.
 Few questionnaires from each branch were also received through mail.